History of Agra - The Story of Agra From Mughals to the British Rule

 Home to some of the most iconic historical monuments in the world and India's proud representative of the Seven Wonders of the World- the Taj Mahal, Agra is a city holding rich historical background and a strong cultural heritage.
 The initial reference to the city of Agra comes from the epic Mahabharata, where it is referred to as "Agraban" and "Arya Griha", which means the abode of the Aryans.
 There has been a lot of political influence on Agra, and it has served as the capital city for the Mughal Dynasty, for a long span of fifteen years.

-Agra first finds mention in the Hindu epic Mahabharata as 'Agraban', ban meaning forest in Sanskrit.
+The history of Agra first finds mention in the Hindu epic Mahabharata as 'Agraban', ban meaning forest in Sanskrit.
 At that time, Agra was nothing but an arid forest land where Black Bucks could be spotted, as mentioned by Abu'l Fazl, one of the Navratnas or nine jewels at Akbar's court.
-He accounts the incident of emperor watching his 'chita-i-khas' or royal cheetah hunting a blackbuck after bouncing across a river and chasing it down, in Akbarnama.
+He accounts the incident of emperor watching his 'Chita-i-Khas' or royal cheetah hunting a blackbuck after bouncing across a river and chasing it down, in Akbarnama.
 This account proves that Agra's surrounding areas were still forests during the rule of Akbar.
-Agra has been predominantly ruled by Muslim Dynasties, but before the Sultanate Rule and the advent of the Mughals, Agra is said to be founded by Raja Badal Singh in 1475.
+Muslim Dynasties have predominantly ruled Agra, but before the Sultanate Rule and the advent of the Mughals, Agra is said to be founded by Raja Badal Singh in 1475.

 Under the Lodi Dynasty